Muhammad-Ibrahim586/NSTP-5G-Innovation-Lab-DCN-Report/README.md

 # DCN Project Report

+## Overview
-This repository contains a report documenting observations and analysis from a visit to 5G Innovation Lab, NSTP, NUST as part of a Digital Communication Networks (DCN) project.
+This report documents observations and analysis from a visit to NSTP as part of a Digital Communication Networks (DCN) project.
+It highlights key concepts, insights, and conclusions drawn by the group.

 ## Report Overview
 1. Observations made during the NSTP visit